wadeallen/fbcmuncie_2018/_news/youth-september-activities.md

-## September 22 12:45 - 3:00 PM
+## September 22, 12:45–3:00 PM

-Youth and Youth Families Cookout at the home of Julie and Clif Davis, 1032 Walnut Creek Ln.
-Gas City, IN
+Youth and Youth Families Cookout at the home of Julie and Clif Davis, 1032 Walnut Creek Lane, Gas City